danbucholtz/lol-commits-jive/README.md

 lol-commits-jive
 ================

-This script should be set-up to run once-a-day.
-It will choose a random LOL commit image and upload it to a Jive document/discussion/whatever as a comment.
+This script should be set-up to run once-a-day via a cron job or however you'd like.
+It will choose a random LOL commit image from the current day and upload it to a Jive document/discussion/whatever as a comment.
 LOL!

 Run the following commands in order: